Andy Norman

 Hear Yourself Think

-I'm proud to serve on the Board of this wonderful nonprofit, one that helps people understand how propaganda short-circuits the mind's capacity to reason clearly and capably.
+I'm proud to serve on the board of this wonderful nonprofit, one that helps people understand how propaganda short-circuits the mind's capacity to reason clearly and capably.

 Learn more